McShelby/hugo-theme-relearn/exampleSite/content/basics/configuration/_index.en.md

   custom_css = ["css/foo.css", "css/bar.css"]
   # Change the title separator.
 Default to "::".
   titleSeparator = "-"
+  # If set to true, the menu in the sidebar will be displayed in a collapsible tree view.
+  collapsibleMenu = false
 ```

 ## A word on running your site in a subfolder